MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_Import_FB_WhatInfo.md

 Meta Ads ad-sets are imported as Microsoft Advertising ad groups.

 After import, the Microsoft Advertising ad group name will use the same pattern of delimiters as the imported campaign name.
-Each Meta Ads ad-set name will be imported as “{Meta Ads ad-set name} + delimiter (hyphen) + FB + {Meta Ads ad-set ID}”.
+Each Meta Ads ad-set name will be imported as â€œ{Meta Ads ad-set name} + delimiter (hyphen) + FB + {Meta Ads ad-set ID}â€.

-For example, if the original ad-set name is “Subscribe and Save.
-Buy X, Get Y at 20% discount” and ad-set ID is 2345678910, then the imported ad-set name would be saved in Microsoft Advertising as “Subscribe and Save.
-Buy X, Get Y - FB2345678910”.
+For example, if the original ad-set name is â€œSubscribe and Save.
+Buy X, Get Y at 20% discountâ€ and ad-set ID is 2345678910, then the imported ad-set name would be saved in Microsoft Advertising as â€œSubscribe and Save.
+Buy X, Get Y - FB2345678910â€.

 ## Ads